 - Each Full Set provides an additional 5x multiplier for ALL gem colour bonuses.

 - It is a common misconception among beginners that Full Set 5x is multiplied to the single set 5x for 25x.
 This is not true - they are added together.
 5x + 5x = 10x.

-- Tournaments give gem rewards if you place at least 150th (out of 200) in the tournament, ranging from 1 gem up to 12 gems for first place.
+- Tournaments give gem rewards of various quantities depending where you place in the tournament.
 Tournaments happen on Wednesday and Saturday starting at midnight GMT.